 SEC filings contain useful information about public companies and their finances.
 Public companies must follow the SEC's disclosure requirements to be listed on major U.S. stock exchanges.
 The Securities Act of 1933 (Securities Act) requires investors to receive financial and other information about securities offered for public sale, which is intended to prevent misrepresentations and fraud in the sale of securities.
 The Securities Exchange Act of 1934 (Exchange Act) created the Securities and Exchange Commission and provided the SEC with the power to regulate and oversee the securities industry.
 Regulation S-K sets out the reporting requirements for SEC filings under both acts.

 Some of the most common types of SEC filings include:

 A comprehensive list of SEC forms can be found in the Index to Forms on the SEC website.

 Filings are available for searching on the SEC's official EDGAR website.
 Paid resources, such as Westlaw, Lexis, and Bloomberg, provide alternate tools to search EDGAR filings.

 EDGAR (Electronic Data Gathering, Analysis, and Retrieval system) provides free access to corporate information and SEC filings from 1994 to the present.
 Companies are required to file registration statements, periodic reports, and other SEC forms through EDGAR.
 This section provides an overview of the options available for conducting searches on EDGAR.

 Company Filings Search:

-Through Company Filings Search, users can search (1) by company name or (2) by ticker symbol or central index key (CIK).
+Through Company Filings Search, users can search by company name, ticker symbol, or central index key (CIK).
 The CIK is the identification number given to an individual, company, or government entity filing with the SEC.